bradtraversy/design-resources-for-developers/.github/pull_request_template.md

-**Please delete this line before submitting**, _Pull request TITLE should look like this_: `[Resource] -> [Resource Section In Docs]`

-# Resource Name - Edit this line
+# Resource Name - Colorlab

-Edit this line with Small Description about new added resource
+Colorlab is an online tool to create color palettes, gradients, color scales, check color contrast.

-Link: www.linkToResource
+Link: www.getcolorlab.com

 #### Checklist:

-- [ ] I have performed a self-review of submitted resource and its follows the guidelines of the project.
+- [x] I have performed a self-review of submitted resource and its follows the guidelines of the project.